AmpersandTarski/TheToolsWeUse/sentinel.md

 # Sentinel

-**Sentinel has seased to exist.
+**Sentinel has ceased to exist.
 We no longer use it.
 However, we are grateful for the good work it once did!**

 ---